Zaptopod4001/DictionaryCustomEditor/README.md

 ## What is it?

 Unity Editor serialization system doesn't allow one to serialized C# Dictionaries, although it is possible to create a list of custom key value pair objects.
-However, if one wants to serialize Dictionaries, it must be done in slightly roundabout way, luckily Unity documentation has an example how to do this, however - it doesn't show how to create a Custom Editor for diplaying Dictionary contents.
+However, if one wants to serialize Dictionaries, it must be done in slightly roundabout way.
+Luckily Unity documentation has an example how to do this, however - it doesn't show how to create a Custom Editor for diplaying Dictionary contents.

 In this example it is possible to see one way how Dictionary data can be displayed in Unity Inspector.
-I've added a UI to list Dictionary key value pairs, and possiblity edit value, add new items, remove items and an option to clear the dictionary.
+I've added a UI to list Dictionary key value pairs, and a possiblity to edit item value, add new items, remove items and an option to clear the dictionary.
 Undo works for all of the operations, but it is a bit glitchy - if you press Undo, you have to deselect and select the object/asset where the list is located, otherwise changes don't get reflected in the UI.

 # Classes